mounikavemunoori/webdriverio-web-ui-api/README.md

 ## Step 2: Create a new project
 Create a new directory for your project and navigate to it in your terminal.

-## Step3: Clone the code from Repo then change directory use below command
+## Step 3: Clone the repositoryand
 ```
-cd Webdriverio-web-ui-api
+Then navigate into the project
 ```
 ## Step4: How to setup:
 Clone the project and run below command to install the packages